NWChemEx/.github/docs/source/continuous_deployment/ci_maintainer_notes.rst

 - `GitHub Actions Tutorial, From Zero to Hero in 90 minutes
   <https://www.youtube.com/watch?v=TLB5MY9BBa4>`__

-Currently the following repositories in ``NWChemEx-Project`` follow the methods outlined here:
+Currently the following repositories in ``NWChemEx`` follow the methods outlined here:

 1. ``ChemCache``